 Foreclosure Crisis Presenting New Challenges for Law Enforcement

 The U.S. Department of Justice Office of Community Oriented Policing Services (COPS) has developed two information resources to help local law enforcement agencies respond to the impact of foreclosed homes on crime, disorder, and community blight.
-COPS has devoted the September, 2008 Community Policing Dispatch and Geography and Public Safety newsletters to the topic.
-The Community Policing Dispatch can be accessed by visiting Community Policing Dispatch - September 2008, and Geography and Public Safety Volume 1, Issue 3, September 2008.

 The publications examine how the nationwide home foreclosure crisis has affected crime, police practices, and public policy.
 Community Policing Dispatch, an e-newsletter published quarterly by the COPS Office to examine timely community policing issues contains articles that address foreclosures and their impact on policing.
 The Geography and Public Safety newsletter, a quarterly bulletin published jointly by the National Institutes of Justice and the COPS Office focuses on using crime mapping techniques to analyze problems, implement effective responses, and measure results.